Frequently Asked Questions (FAQ)

 Source: Digital Membership CardsMembership contributions play a vital role in sustaining the museum’s operations.
 Exclusive Member events are the museum’s way of expressing gratitude for Member’s ongoing support of ROM all year long.

-The Museum does not have parking, but there are several public parking lots nearby.
+ROM does not have parking, but there are several public parking lots nearby.
+Parking information can be found on https://www.rom.on.ca/visit/location-parking.

 Source: Location & ParkingROM notes that St. George Station is the closest accessible subway station (elevators to street level at Bedford Rd).
 Museum Station is closest on Line 1 but is not wheelchair accessible.